samirbenbouker/Manage_Servers/README.md

 </table>

 ### Post All Servers
-_This endpoint return all server we found in database_
+_This endpoint return a Response and we can add a server in database_
 <table>
   <tr>
     <th>Response: Response </th>